Extreme Cold Temperatures - Wind Chills

 Coaches and leaders should monitor the weather during practice sessions or games.

 Avoid metal!
-Drop metal backpacks, stay away from clotheslines, fences, exposed sheds and electrically conductive elevated objects.
-Don’t hold on to metal items such golf clubs, fishing rods, tennis rackets or tools.
+Drop metal backpacks, stay away from clotheslines, fences, exposed sheds, and electrically conductive elevated objects.
+Don’t hold on to metal items such as golf clubs, fishing rods, tennis rackets or tools.

 Stay several yards away from other people.
 Don’t share a bleacher bench or huddle in a group.